 NEVER punish them

-As said at the top of this article my ebook took a massive 10 years to finally perfect.
+As said at the top of this article, my ebook took ten years to perfect.
 It is an absolute must for all dog owners.

 You see, just like us, our dog’s behavior will change as they get older.
 That is a fact.

 But fear not, like all these, and other quirky habits CAN be halted using the correct training methods.

 Would you prefer to save money on vet bills?
 Do you want a happy, healthy, obedient dog to become a proud dog owner?

 Of course, you do.
 So, stop wasting time and money and download this dog training method now.